branded-hustlers/LVL-100s_OOP/Inheritance/README.md

 Instructions for running my code::

-(Include Required Libraries
+( 1.
+Include Required Libraries

-Add <iostream> for input/output operations.
+2.Add <iostream> for input/output operations.

-Add <string> to use string data type.
+3.Add <string> to use string data type.

-Use namespace std to avoid typing std:: repeatedly.
+4.Use namespace std to avoid typing std:: repeatedly.

-Create the Base Class (Vehicle)
+5.Create the Base Class (Vehicle)

-Define a class named Vehicle.
+6.Define a class named Vehicle.

-Inside it:
+7.Inside it:

-Declare a public string variable brand with the default value "Ford".
+8.Declare a public string variable brand with the default value "Ford".

-Define a public method honk() that prints "Tuut, tuut!" followed by a newline.
+9.Define a public method honk() that prints "Tuut, tuut!" followed by a newline.

-Create the Derived Class (Car)
+10.Create the Derived Class (Car)

-Define a class named Car that publicly inherits from Vehicle.
+11.Define a class named Car that publicly inherits from Vehicle.

-Inside it:
+12.Inside it:

-Declare a public string variable model with the default value "Mustang".
+13.Declare a public string variable model with the default value "Mustang".

-Write the main() Function
+14.Write the main() Function

-Create an object myCar of type Car.
+15.Create an object myCar of type Car.

-Call the inherited method myCar.honk() (prints "Tuut, tuut!").
+16.Call the inherited method myCar.honk() (prints "Tuut, tuut!").

-Print myCar.brand (inherited from Vehicle) and myCar.model (from Car), separated by a space.)
+17.Print myCar.brand (inherited from Vehicle) and myCar.model (from Car), separated by a space.)

-The above are the insructions for my code.
+18.The above are the insructions for my code.